yecao0118/yecao0118/README.md

 ## Hi there 👋, I'm Leah
-I work at the intersection of media and engineering.
+I work at the intersection of engineering and media.

 📫 leahcao118@gmail.com